Itiviti/performance-trends/README.md

 # Setting up the development environment

+* Make sure your IDE has the company proxy configured properly (it will need to download a Gradle archive from the internet)
+* Clone this project
-* Just clone this project and import it in IDEA / Eclipse as Gradle project (starting from the Gradle model)
+* Import it in IDEA / Eclipse as Gradle project from the external Gradle model (with option "Use default gradle wrapper" selected)

 Note: see [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for formatting tricks